Frequently Asked Questions

-All Players should plan to be available for the playoffs that occur in July and for the potential championship game on July 21, 2018.
+All Players should plan to be available for the playoffs that occur the weeks of July 15 and July 22.

 Our home field is Shoesmith Park located between 48th & 49th Street, just west of Dorchester.
 Over the past few years, to enhance our players experience, we have begun adding games with “outside” teams all the way down to our Tee Ball aged division.
 In those special instances, we will communicate with the coach to determine if a coach is able to have his team available for either the special time or location that the game requires.
 These games are NOT mandatory, but are to provide our players with more opportunities to play baseball/softball.

 Other area fields that are sometimes utilized are:

 - Washington Park (located just south of 52nd Street and west of Cottage Grove).